cryptolok/ASLRay/README.md

 This can be achieved using shell variables, which aren't really limited to a specific length, but practical limit is about one hundrer thousand, otherwise it will saturate the TTY.

 So, in order to exploit successfully with any shellcode, we need to put a [NOP sled](https://en.wikipedia.org/wiki/NOP_slide) following the shellcode into a shell variable and just exploit the binary with a random address.
 Note that NOP sled isn't necessary, this is just to universalise the exploit.
+The reason behind it is unclear to me.

 In 64-bit system the situation is different, but not so much as of my discovery.